fieldtrip/website/development/project/fwdarch.md

 FROM CT TO Infinite halfspace

-This applies for example when the set of electrodes is distributed on a flat surface (e.g. Utah array)
+This applies for example when the set of electrodes is distributed on a flat surface (e.g., Utah array)
 Method:
 {% include /shared/development/forwsegm.md %}
 {% include /shared/development/forwslab.md %}